Difference between Active Directory and Domain Controller

 The domain controller (DC) is considered as the key for the active directory (AD).
 Attackers are aware of all the tricks used to fetch the data including the DC itself.
-Though you are not able to protect your DCs from the attackers but these DCs can help to find out the cyber attacks.
+Though you are not able to protect your DCs from the attackers these DCs can help to find out the cyber attacks.

 The primary function of the DC is to validate and authenticate the user that has access on the network.
-They are responsible for checking the username, passwords and other credentials as well as they have the right to allow or deny the user who is trying to access.
+They are responsible for checking the username, passwords and other credentials, as well as they, have the right to allow or deny the user who is trying to access.

-The most common example is the Microsoft AzureAD or Microsoft Active Directory, whereas there is a Linux based directory named as samba which is equivalent to domain controller.
+The most common example is the Microsoft Azure AD or Microsoft Active Directory, whereas there is a Linux based directory named as samba which is equivalent to a domain controller.

 The importance of the domain controllers is that they comprise of the data which determines and verifies the access to your network and also includes the group policies as well as computer names.
-During the cyber attack, domain controller is the primary target as it includes all the data and network that an attacker can cause the massive damage.
+During the cyberattack, the domain controller is the primary target as it includes all the data and network that an attacker can cause massive damage.

-Difference between Active Directory vs Domain Controller:
+Active Directory vs Domain Controller:

 The main function of the active directory is to store information regarding all the resources and users in an organized and well-planned manner.
-In contrast with it, domain controller is assigned with the task to perform the authorization and authentication of the users for accessing the resources.
+In contrast with it, the domain controller is assigned with the task to perform the authorization and authentication of the users for accessing the resources.